ruim-jlu/ruim-jlu-site/content/publication/2025_cvpr_wangmiaowei/index.md

 ---
-title: "SingleDream: Attribute-Driven T2I Customization from a Single Reference Image"
+title: "DecoupledGaussian: Object-Scene Decoupling for Physics-Based Interaction"
-weight: 10
+weight: 9

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- ye_wang
-- Ruiqi Liu
-- zili_yi
+- miaowei_wang
-- wutr
+- yibo_zhang
 - ruim
+- weiwei_xu
+- changqing_zou
+- daniel_morris

 # author_pages: []